grammyjs/website/site/docs/plugins/commands.md

   .filter(commandNotFound(myCommands))
   // If so, that means it wasn't handled by any of our commands.
   .use(async (ctx) => {
+    if (ctx.commandSuggestion) {
       // We found a potential match
-    if (ctx.commandSuggestion) {
       await ctx.reply(
         `Hmm...
 I don't know that command.
 Did you mean ${ctx.commandSuggestion}?`, );
-    }
+    } else {
       // Nothing seems to come close to what the user typed await ctx.reply("Oops...
 I don't know that command :/");
+    }
   });
 ```